JustHelixia/mkdocs/docs/portainer.md

 ### Installing Portainer on Docker
 1. Create a volume for Portainer server to store its database: `docker volume create portainer_data`
-2. Download and install the Portainer Server container: `docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:2.21.4` (2.21.4 is the latest versiom at the time of writing.)
+2. Download and install the Portainer Server container: `docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest` (2.21.4 is the latest versiom at the time of writing or use the latest tag.)
-3. You can check if the Portainer Server is: `docker ps:` There you should see the Portainer Server container.
+3. You can check if the Portainer Server is: `docker ps` There you should see the Portainer Server container.
-4. If everything went you can check if you can access Portainer. https://IPADDRESS:9443 (If you used the default port when installing)
+4. If everything went well you can check if you can access Portainer. https://IPADDRESS:9443 (If you used the default port when installing)
 5. After the page loads you can create an account and start using Portainer!